sana33/SDCOR/Readme.md

   * #### "ScoredDS" button

-    This button colorfully illustrates the outcome of "Scoring" phase of the proposed method, based on the local Mahalanobis distance.
-Considering the final clustering model attained out of the second phase of SDCOR, each point regardless of being an inlier or outlier is denoted as a dot with the color of the closest final cluster, and with a size equal to the corresponding local Mahalanobis distance.
+    This button colorfully illustrates the outcome of the "Scoring" phase of the proposed method, based on the local Mahalanobis distance.
+Considering the final clustering model attained out of the second phase of SDCOR, each point regardless of being an inlier or outlier is denoted as a dot with the color of the closest final cluster, and with a size proportionate to the corresponding local Mahalanobis distance.

 	_**Note:**_  The *ScorDSszCoef* input parameter in the *SDCOR Params* panel of the GUI can be employed here to better visualize the scored data points.
 The bigger this coefficient, the larger the scored points are represented.